The posters and lithographs of Henri de Toulouse-Lautrec

-Once regarded as masterpieces of modernism, Toulouse-Lautrec’s posters and lithographs are now celebrated for heralding the birth of graphic design — illustrated with lots from Prints and Multiples featuring property of the Heirs of Franz Koenigs
+Long regarded as masterpieces of Modernism and brilliant evocations of bohemian Paris, Toulouse-Lautrec’s posters and lithographs are now equally celebrated for heralding the birth of graphic design.
+Illustrated with works offered at Christie’s

-Celebrity worship isn’t a phenomenon of the 21st century alone.
-It has taken different forms in different times.
-Where today’s stars use social media to stay in the public eye, entertainers in the Parisian demi-monde of the late-19th century relied on a new medium—the lithograph.
+Celebrity worship isn’t a phenomenon of the 21st century alone; it has taken different forms in different times.
+Where today’s stars use social media to stay in the public eye, artistes in the Parisian demi-monde of the late 19th century relied on a new medium: the lithograph.

 The greatest and most sought-after designer of such works was Henri de Toulouse-Lautrec.
 He inhabited the bohemian district of Montmartre in northern Paris and was found most nights drinking — and sketching — at its racy musical haunts, such as the Moulin Rouge, the Chat Noir and the Mirliton.

-He built close relationships with singers, dancers and impresarios and was renowned for honing in on one or two of their key physical characteristics.
-His lithographic posters would be plastered all over Paris, serving as publicity both for his subjects and the venues they performed in.
+He built close relationships with singers, dancers and impresarios, and was renowned for homing in on one or two of their key physical characteristics in his portraits of them.
+His lithographic posters would be plastered all over Paris, serving as publicity both for his subjects and for the venues in which they performed.

 Henri Marie Raymond de Toulouse-Lautrec-Monfa

 Henri Marie Raymond de Toulouse-Lautrec-Monfa, to give him his full name, was born in 1864 in the town of Albi in south-west France.
-Descended from three lines of French aristocracy, he was wealthy enough that he didn’t need to work for a living.
+Descended from three lines of French aristocracy, he was wealthy enough not to have to work for a living.

-Henri suffered from a rare bone disorder, however.
+He suffered from a rare bone disorder, however.
 As a teen, he broke both legs, in two separate accidents, which halted his growth and left him with a disability for life.
-He’d grow no taller than four-and-a-half feet and was forced to walk everywhere with a cane.
+He would grow no taller than four-and-a-half feet and had to walk everywhere with a cane.

-Lautrec chronicled the era he lived through in printmaking – something very few artists had attempted to do at the time.
+Lautrec chronicled his era in printmaking — something very few artists had ever attempted.
 The rise of colour lithography at the turn of the century ushered in a new art form, with which Lautrec found great success.
-From 1891 until his death in 1901, he produced nearly 350 lithographs, posters and illustrations for journals and theatre programs recounting life in Belle Époque Paris.
+From 1891 until his death in 1901, he produced nearly 350 lithographs, including posters and illustrations for journals and theatre programmes, recounting life in Belle Epoque Paris.

-Where the posters were made in large numbers and intended to appeal (as adverts) to a mass audience, the fine-art prints were created in small editions, on more refined paper, for an elite group of connoisseurs.
+The posters were made in large numbers and intended to appeal (as advertisements) to a mass audience, whereas the artist’s fine-art prints were created in small editions, on more refined paper, for an elite group of connoisseurs.

-As new innovations in lithography permitted larger prints, varied colours and nuanced textures, Lautrec’s works began to showcase exceptional technical effects – including some techniques that he invented himself.
+As developments in lithography permitted larger prints, varied colours and nuanced textures, Lautrec’s works began to showcase new technical effects — including some that he invented himself.

-La grand loge is a remarkable example of Lautrec’s crachis.
-The delicate range of tones produced by his splatter technique allowed only a small number of impressions of this particular subject to be made.
+La grande loge (below) is a remarkable example of Lautrec’s crachis.
+The delicate range of tones produced by the technique meant that only a small number of impressions of this particular subject could be made.
 Lautrec scholar Götz Adriani ranks it ‘among the finest works Toulouse-Lautrec ever produced’.

-Lautrec was known for populating his images of Parisian night life with his friends and acquaintances, including performers Marcelle Lender, May Belfort, May Milton and Yvette Guilbert.
-Honing in on one or two key physical characteristics, Lautrec became known for reducing his subjects to their very essence.
+Lautrec was known for populating his images of Parisian night life with his friends and acquaintances, including performers Jane Avril, Marcelle Lender, May Belfort, May Milton and Yvette Guilbert.
+Focusing on a few key physical characteristics, Lautrec became known for reducing his subjects to their very essence.

-Freeing himself from embellishments, Lautrec’s skilled draftsmanship enabled him to express the finest nuances of emotion, mood and movement with relatively few lines.
+Lautrec’s skilled draftsmanship, free of embellishment, enabled him to express the finest nuances of emotion, mood and movement with relatively few lines.
 This approach to figures proved to be the perfect aesthetic to compliment to the extravagant ‘café-concert’ nightlife that was thriving in Paris at the time.

-As fascinated as Lautrec was by the thrill of Parisian nightlife, his ability to empathise with his famous subjects and depict their human vulnerabilities off-stage set him apart from his contemporaries.
+As fascinated as Lautrec was by the thrill of Parisian nightlife, what set him apart from his contemporaries was his ability to empathise with his famous subjects and depict their human vulnerabilities off-stage.

-While no fewer than 326 ‘café-concerts’ existed in the city at the time, Lautrec’s images of these popular venues served as subtle advertisements.
-By placing his viewers at the edge of the café or dance-floor, Lautrec invites us to become spectators within the scene – a voyeuristic approach that was well suited to his target audience: the wealthy Parisians who were enticed by prospect of mixing with the demi-monde.
+No fewer than 326 ‘café-concerts’ existed in the city at the time, and Lautrec’s images of these venues served as subtle advertisements.
+By placing the viewer at the edge of the café or dance floor, Lautrec invites us to become spectators within the scene — a voyeuristic approach that was well suited to his target audience: wealthy Parisians who were enticed by the prospect of mixing with the demi-monde.

 ‘The people’s Louvre’

-In 1891 the Toulouse-Lautrec was invited by the owner of the Moulin Rouge to create his first lithographic poster, further building upon the artist’s involvement with lithography as a fine art medium.
-It depicts the venue’s star cancan dancer, La Goulue (‘The Glutton’), known as such for her habit of downing patrons’ drinks as she danced past their table.
+In 1891, Lautrec was invited by the owner of the Moulin Rouge to create his first lithographic poster, building upon the artist’s use of lithography as a fine-art medium.
+It depicts the venue’s star can-can dancer, Louise Weber, known as La Goulue (‘The Glutton’) because of her habit of downing patrons’ drinks as she danced past their table.

-Moulin Rouge – La Goulue manages to capture the full excitement of her performance: one of high kicks and swirling petticoats.
-The latter occupy the centre of the image, in an area left entirely unprinted, allowing the white paper to create a spot-lit effect.
+Moulin Rouge — La Goulue (below) manages to capture the full excitement of her performance: one of high kicks and swirling petticoats.
+The latter occupy the centre of the image, in an area left entirely unprinted, allowing the white paper to create a spotlit effect.

-In 1881 France had passed new laws on the freedom of the press, which included relaxing regulations on the display of commercial materials in public spaces.
-There had also been a recent technological advance in the printing industry, enabling the mass production of colour lithographs.
+In 1881, France had passed new laws on the freedom of the press, which included relaxing rules on the display of commercial materials in public spaces.
+There had also been a technological advance in the printing industry, enabling the mass production of colour lithographs.